UNIVERSE-HPC/course-material/high_performance_computing/hpc_intro/07_parallel.md

 An MPI instance typically has its own copy of all the local variables.
 ::::

 While MPI-aware executables can generally be run as stand-alone programs, in order for them to run in parallel they must use an MPI _run-time environment_, which is a specific implementation of the MPI _standard_.
 To activate the MPI environment, the program should be started via a command such as `mpiexec` (or `mpirun`, or `srun`, etc. depending on the MPI run-time you need to use), which will ensure that the appropriate run-time support for parallelism is included.

-::::callout
+::::callout{variant="note"}
 ## MPI Runtime Arguments

 On their own, commands such as `mpiexec` can take many arguments specifying